processannotator/processannotator-client/README.md

 ## Getting Started
 ### Prerequisites
-To use *ProjectAnnotator* with your own infrastructure you first need to install following dependencies **on your server** (For testing this can be identical with your localhost/client of course):
+To use *ProcessAnnotator* with your own infrastructure you first need to install following dependencies **on your server** (For testing this can be identical with your localhost/client of course):
 - couchdb
 - nodejs (>5 tested, might or might not work with lower versions)
 - npm (should get installed with nodejs)